ev3rshade/collegeMaterials_submodule/3rd Semester/CS250/Notes/🔴 Memory.md

     - reads = fast
     - writes = slower
     - erases = block-based (entire block must be erased before writing)
+    - writes to the same location deteriorate the memory bits
 - **Cost per bit:** more expensive than disk, cheaper than DRAM

 #### Usage